Yellow-footed rock-wallaby: P. x. xanthopus

 P. x. xanthopus is listed as vulnerable under the Environment Protection and Biodiversity Conservation Act 1999 by the Australian government.
 Colonies persist in South Australia, within the Gawler Ranges, the Flinders Ranges and the Olary Ranges.
-The population is SA is estimated at around 2,000 to 6,500 animals, with great uncertainty and likely large fluctuations.
+The population is SA is estimated at 2,000 to 6,500 animals, with great uncertainty and likely large fluctuations.
 Due to conservation efforts by sanctuaries in the Flinders Ranges and pastoralists in the Olary Ranges, populations there have increased in recent years.

 In NSW, colonies have been found at three sites in the Gap Range and seven sites in the Coturaundee Range, with a population of between 170 and 215 animals.
 Threats include competition from introduced herbivores (in particular feral goats and rabbits), predation by foxes and feral cats, isolation of populations, and habitat destruction through mineral exploration.